dmyersturnbull/pubs/README.md

 A poorly organized repository for mass spectrometry analysis for Physical Underpinnings of Biological Systems (PUBS) 2015 at UCSF, group _E.
 Poss_ — PyND.
 Authors: Douglas Myers-Turnbull, Yuliya Birman, Nick Rettko, and Paul Thomas.

+This code and analysis was hacky, poorly organized, and ultimately not used.

-Also see `https://github.com/tlnagy/seq-analysis` for sequencing data analysis.
+See `https://github.com/tlnagy/seq-analysis` for sequencing data analysis, which was used.

 The code (`.py` and `.ipynb` files) is licensed under the Apache License, Version 2.0.